wbsg-uni-mannheim/PyDI/docs/wiki/DataFusion.md

 ## Fusion Strategy

 Configure both fusion and evaluation in one place.
-The strategy binds per‑attribute rules that resolve conflicts during fusion and binds evaluation functions that assess the quality of those resolutions.
+The strategy binds per-attribute rules that resolve conflicts during fusion and binds evaluation functions that assess the quality of those resolutions.

 ### Fusion rules

 An attribute fuser is a resolver that takes all values for one attribute across sources and returns a single value plus a confidence.
 Use `add_attribute_fuser(attr, resolver, **kwargs)` to register it.

-Common built‑ins
+Common built-ins
 - Strings: `longest_string`, `shortest_string`, `most_complete`
 - Numerics: `average`, `median`, `maximum`, `minimum`, `sum_values`
 - Dates: `most_recent`, `earliest`
 - Lists/Sets: `union`, `intersection`, `intersection_k_sources`
-- Source‑aware: `voting`, `weighted_voting`, `favour_sources`, `prefer_higher_trust`, `random_value`
+- Source-aware: `voting`, `weighted_voting`, `favour_sources`, `prefer_higher_trust`, `random_value`

 ### Custom resolvers